Chrissy Teigen Pleads For Dr. Pimple Popper’s Help: “It Is Ruining My Life”

 "My heart stopped because at that moment you know that you're about to get just the wildest group of people ever," she told Ellen DeGeneres in a recent appearance on the comedian’s show.
 "But when it's you, when the card lands on you that day, it's just really like, 'Oh, crap!' 'cause your whole night's ruined."

-First Trump, now a nasty pimple.
+First Trump, now a nasty spot.
 Here’s hoping the most recent situation is easier to deal with.

 Advertisement